 Why are my fake aquarium plants turning brown?

 Fake aquarium plants turn brown because of brown algae growth and it is very common in the hobby.
-Brown algae are caused due to imbalance in water chemistry and this often is caused in new aquarium tanks.
+Brown algae are caused due to imbalance in water chemistry and this often occures in new aquarium tanks.
 It is easy to remove the brown algae from fake aquarium plants, a good rinse and scrub should do the job.